-On December 10, 2017, the Varnum House Museum hosted its Annual Colonial Yuletide Celebration featuring festive holiday decorations, live music, refreshments, and guided tours by docents in period costume.
+On December 7, 2019, the Varnum House Museum hosted its Annual Colonial Yuletide Celebration featuring festive holiday decorations, music, and guided tours by docents in period costume.
 Our many visitors toured the museum and took in many new exhibits and revamped rooms in this 1773 mansion museum.
 Built in 1773 by General James Mitchell Varnum, […]

 Have you seen the Varnum House Museum’s period herb garden?
 This fantastic outdoor exhibit features 18th century flowers, plants, and herbs that were used for cooking, medicine, and cleaning, as well as dyes and paints.
 We also have a gorgeous rose garden!
 Each plant is labeled to let you know exactly how each herb was […]